RippeLab/ALT-FISH/README.md

 ### Script outputs:
 * each run  generates a results folder with date-time stamp containing all the output
-* .csv results files contain the above-mentioned quantification results for each cell and/or image position plus run-specific parameters

-    "_positions" : list with a numerical position id (unique identifier) assigned to each processed image stack
+* result files (.csv) containing quantification results for each cell and/or image position plus run-specific parameters "_positions" : list with a numerical position id (unique identifier) assigned to each processed image stack

     "_nucleus_shape_features" : nucleus mask xy-positions and shape features sorted by position and nucleus id